What are plugins?

 we commonly refer to as plugins.
 Kong provides a set of standard Lua

 plugins that get bundled with Kong Gateway.
 The set of plugins you

-have access to depends on your installation: open-source
+have access to depends on your installation: open-source, enterprise, or either

 Custom plugins can also be developed by the Kong Community, and are supported

 and maintained by the plugin creators.
 If they are published on the Kong Plugin